dftbplus/recipes/docs/reks/introduction.rst

 calculation, the ``Hamiltonian`` only controls detailed Hamiltonian settings such as use of a range-separated hybrid functional or dispersion corrections.
 Three singlet states can be generated from a (2,2) active space.
-These are the single particle perfectly spin-paired singlet state (PPS), an open-shell singlet state (OSS) and the doubly excited singlet state (DES).
+These are the perfectly spin-paired singlet state (PPS), an open-shell singlet state (OSS) and the doubly excited singlet state (DES).
 Combining these singlet states, we can find the many-particle singlet state which minimises the energy functional.
 In the single-state REKS case we treat only one singlet state of PPS symmetry, thus this is the only possibility that can be selected in the ``Functional`` block of the ``Energy`` in this case.

 The energy for the PPS state is expressed as